tiyd-python-2017-02/resources/prework/prework.md

 Sign up for an account at [Treehouse](http://teamtreehouse.com).
 Signing up does require a credit card, but you will have a free trial for the first 7 days.
 If you do not have any access to a credit card, that is ok!
 Let me know via email and I can help you make that happen.

+### Typing
+Programming requires lots of typing.
+If you are not comfortable touch-typing, please practice.
+I would recommend you work to get to at least 40-50 WPM before beginning the class.
+Create an account at [typing.com](http://www.typing.com/student/join#5878D64928C7C) and join our class.
+I'll be able to see your progress!
+Take a couple of the tests, or go through the lessons to build your skills and speed.

 ## Topic 1: Your Brain and Body

 Read the following articles: